swainechen/chenlab-training/websites/gis-aws/content/07-Create-Image/03-CreateImage.md

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2AMI.png)

-4. Select your new AMI instance, click on the **Actions** button, then **Add/Edit Tags**.
+4. Select your new AMI instance, click on the **Actions** button, then **Manage Tags**.
 Make sure to tag your image with a Name, User, and Grant tag, as before.
 For this instance, you can use the Name value "[your-initials]-AMI".

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2AMI2.png)